glaserL/anlp_ws18/CONTRIBUTING.md

-# Branching and Pull Requests
+# Guidelines for Pull Requests

 In order to contribute to conflict-free development of this repository, we suggest implementing localized branches and submitting pull requests.
+The suggested process of doing so will be described here in parts A and B.

-## A. Forking and cloning from source
+## A. Forking, cloning and branching

 First we need to fork the original repository and clone it onto your personal workspace.